What is a sales funnel? Stages, examples and how to build one

 Tricentis middle of funnel

-Tricentis also has a vast resource library, which means that it can nurture sales leads by sending specific content for the challenges each is facing.
+Tricentis also has a vast resource library, which enables it to nurture sales leads by sending targeted content for the challenges each is facing.

-Tricentis’s e-books, reports and white papers are helpful here, as they provide in-depth details on a given topic and build authority for the company.
+Tricentis’s e-books, reports and white papers are helpful here, as they provide in-depth details on a given topic and build the company’s authority.

-If a prospect wants more information, a well-placed call to action (CTA) can put them in touch with a Tricentis salesperson.
+If a prospect wants more information, a well-placed call to action (CTA) can connect them with a Tricentis salesperson.

-When making a purchase decision, Tricentis leads may need a little more information and reassurance that the product is the right way to go.
+When making a purchase decision, Tricentis leads may need more information and reassurance that the product is the right choice.

-In this situation, sales reps can direct the lead toward helpful content like their ROI calculator, customer success stories and live expert learning events.
+In this situation, sales reps can direct the lead to helpful content, such as the brand’s ROI calculator, customer success stories and live expert learning events.

 Tricentis bottom of the funnel

-By matching their prospect’s needs and requirements and ensuring a good customer experience, they can win over highly qualified prospects.
+By matching their prospect’s needs and requirements and ensuring a good customer experience each time, they can win over highly qualified potential buyers.

 Example 3: Anchor Fabrication